angsuman/cnote/README.md

 # CNote - Command Line Note Taker
-This is a simple tool which allows you to instantly take notes from command line, while coding / researching.
+CNote is a super simple tool which allows you to instantly take notes from command line, while coding / researching.
 Saves all notes in ~/.notes; searchable & time-stamped.

 Here's how you can add a note: